martinthomson/http-miser/draft-thomson-http-content-signature.md

 the information that they forward, some clients or servers might desire greater assurances about the integrity of the information they receive.

-No protection is provided for header fields.
+The Content-Signature header field does not protect header fields.
 If integrity is important, only the information in the message payload can be relied upon.

 No key management mechanism is defined.
 Other specifications are expected to describe how recipients determine what credibility is attributed to any given